Weather: Heavy rain, winds hit Coromandel, Te Aroha, Waikato and other North Island regions

 A heavy rain watch is in place for Gisborne and south of Tolaga Bay, especially around the ranges, until 9pm Friday.

-Meanwhile, the Gisbourne area north of Tolaga Bay and around the ranges will be drenched with up to 150mm of rain, with a heavy rain warning out until 9pm.
+The Gisborne area north of Tolaga Bay and around the ranges will be drenched with up to 150mm of rain, with a heavy rain warning out until 9pm.

 Peak rainfall of up to 20mm/h is expected on Friday morning and early afternoon, with surface flooding and slips possible and driving conditions compromised.